MUNComputerScienceSociety/MUNCS-Website/src/pages/society/constitution.md

 Prior to the election, the Executive shall appoint a Chief Election Officer for the upcoming election.

 ## 6.2.
-Chief Election Officer duties
+Chief Election Officer Duties

 The Chief Election Officer shall: